WanderingSpaceThinker/nonexistence/_posts/2021-02-20-Starting-point.md

 Finally, there is one last key value I need to add, that is related to the next article: **Diversity**.
 Let's pull one last definition from Cambridge's dictionary (I swear I'm not sponsored):

-<blockquote><h4>"the fact of many different types of things or people being included in something; a range of different things or people; the fact that there are many different ideas or opinions about something:"</h4></blockquote>
+> "the fact of many different types of things or people being included in something; a range of different things or people; the fact that there are many different ideas or opinions about something"

 The idea here is to encourage the widest range of ideas, culture, recipes... to coexist inside society, as long as they don't conflict with the other key values.
 The reason being, outside of having more choice for delicious, delicious food, this variety should provide a higher chance to produce a solution to a given problem hence making society more resilient (and fun) overall.